IBM/aspera-cli/docs/README.erb.md

 > **Note:** It gets its value after shell command line parsing and <%=tool%> extended value parsing.

 In the following examples (using a POSIX shell, such as `bash`), several sample commands are provided when equivalent.
-For all example, most of special character handling is not specific to <%=tool%>: It depoends on the underlying syntax: shell , JSON, etc...
+For all example, most of special character handling is not specific to <%=tool%>: It depends on the underlying syntax: shell , JSON, etc...
 Depending on the case, a different `format` is used to display the actual value.

 For example, in the simple string `Hello World`, the space character is special for the shell, so it must be escaped so that a single value is represented.

 Double quotes are processed by the shell to create a single string argument.
-For POSIX shells, single quotes can also be used in this case, or protext the special character ` ` (space) with a backslash. <!-- markdownlint-disable-line -->
+For POSIX shells, single quotes can also be used in this case, or protect the special character ` ` (space) with a backslash. <!-- markdownlint-disable-line -->

 ```bash
 <%=cmd%> conf echo "Hello World" --format=text